 A previous version of this working paper was originally published in December 2020.

-We construct a panel of issued patents and NPIs adopted by 50 large US cities during the 1918 flu pandemic.
-Difference-in-differences estimates show that cities adopting longer NPIs did not experience a decline in patenting during the pandemic relative to short-NPI cities, and recorded higher patenting afterward.
-Rather than reduce local invention by restricting localized knowledge spillovers, NPIs adopted during the pandemic may have better preserved other inventive factors.
+Does social distancing harm innovation?
+We estimate the effect of nonpharmaceutical interventions (NPIs) — policies that restrict interactions in an attempt to slow the spread of disease — on local invention.
+We construct a panel of issued patents and NPIs adopted by 50 large U.S. cities during the 1918 flu pandemic.
+Difference-in-differences estimates show that cities adopting longer NPIs did not experience a decline in patenting during the pandemic relative to short-NPI cities and recorded higher patenting afterward.
+Rather than reduce local invention by restricting localized knowledge spillovers, NPIs adopted during the pandemic may have preserved other inventive factors.